Driving a jet ski is NOT complicated, but there are a few things you need to know.

 You’ll notice that some manufacturers will even bump the RPMs to give you steering in this type of situation.

-Unfortunately, not every jet ski has this feature, so it’s better to do it yourself.
+Unfortunately, not every ski has this feature, so it’s better to do it yourself.

-The jet ski will steer if you’re at idle speed, but it needs some gas when not idling around.
-Also, a jet ski will not steer if the engine is off.
+The Sea-Doo will steer if you’ve been at idle speed, but it needs some gas when not idling around.
+For example, slowing down, you will have to give it throttle to steer.
+Also, a Sea-Doo will not steer if the engine is off.

 No-Wake Areas